Emad4770/Emad4770/README.md

 - 👀 I’m a FullStack developer interested in JavaScript, React, Java, and Python
 - 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on any coding project
-- 📫 Reach me on Telegram https://t.me/saintjohn333
+- 📫 Reach out to me on Telegram https://t.me/saintjohn333

 <!---
 Emad4770/Emad4770 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.